nanotron/songhill/README.md

 # songhill

 Spleeter-based audio separation and stem creation.
-Separate and isolate vocals, drums, bass, guitar, and other parts of a song track.
+Separate and isolate vocals, drums, bass, guitar, and other parts of a song.

 * Django backend with React frontend.
 * Runs under Nginx with Gunicorn.